Xelvanta/Anndromeda-RoyaleAPI/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ### 🚀 Feature Description
 *What does the feature do?
 Why is it useful?*
 - Clearly explain the feature's purpose.
 - Include any potential benefits for users and developers.
+- The problem it solves.

 ---